taustation-fan/taustation-fan.github.io/README.md

 * Don't try to be clever when doing Discreet Work; for example, what it says "you must find Aearis Tinsley", you won't find her by looking through all areas of the current station; you have to follow the mission steps.
-* If you can't seem to find your next step, try going back to [the discreet work area](https://alpha.taustation.space/area/discreet-work).
+* If you can't seem to find your next step, the [mission overview](https://alpha.taustation.space/mission) should help you find it.
 * You can start discreet work while being on a mission.
 The link for discreet work isn't shown while you are pursuing a mission, but if you [follow this link to discreet work](https://alpha.taustation.space/area/discreet-work), you can start it anyway.